 - Some organisations only collect data on first falls, but not subsequent falls.
 This can result in lower fall rates.

-- Hospitals admit different types of patients and the rate of falls can differ depending on whether the patient is admitted (for example) for surgery, mental health treatment, intensive care or rehabilitation.
+- Hospitals admit different types of patients, and the rate of falls can differ depending on whether the patient is admitted for surgery, mental health treatment, intensive care or rehabilitation.
 This can lead to different falls rates.